Entrepreneurs, Startups, and Small Companies

-A preliminary design focuses solely on the decisions that impact the big picture for your product.
-This includes your product’s performance, features, cost, profit margin, development feasibility and manufacturability.
+A smarter strategy begins with a preliminary production design that focuses on your product’s performance, features, architecture, critical components, cost, profit margin, development feasibility and manufacturability.

-After completion of the system-level design you can now accurately estimate all of the costs required to launch your product.
-This includes the cost to develop, prototype, program, certify, scale, and most importantly the cost to manufacture your product.
+A preliminary production design allows you to accurately estimate all of the costs required to launch the product.
+This includes the cost to develop, prototype, program, certify, scale, and manufacture the product.

 Watch this video interview with Chris Gammell of Supplyframe.com where we discuss the Predictable Hardware Report in-depth.

-The Predictable Hardware Report is available in three versions:
+The Predictable Hardware Report is available in two versions:

-Standard - Everything in the Basic version plus you get a preliminary product design with selection of all critical components, manufacturing cost estimates, an accurate timeline forecast, and 14 days of private consulting time.
+Standard - You get a preliminary production design, selection of all critical components, system-level block diagram, manufacturing cost estimates, a schedule forecast, and 14 days of private consulting time.
+Plus you get estimates for the development (hardware & software), prototyping, and scaling costs.
 You also get recommendations for developers, suppliers, and manufacturers.

-Premium - Everything in the Standard version plus you get a written engineering analysis of your product, a block diagram of the electronics, and 60 days of private consulting time.
+Premium - Everything in the Standard version plus you get a written engineering analysis of your product where I explain the design choices made and offer suggestions to improve your product and simplify development.
+You also get a phone consultation with me to review your report, 60 days of private consulting time, and power consumption estimations.

 We perform an engineering review of your product in order to determine the development, scaling, and manufacturing complexity.

-Accurate estimates of the cost to develop and prototype the electronics, software, enclosure, and retail packaging.
+Estimates of the cost to develop and prototype the electronics.

-Accurate cost estimates for certification of the electronics (FCC, UL, CE, RoHS), setting up manufacturing, and other scaling costs (patents, liability insurance, factory auditing).
+Cost estimates for certification of the electronics (FCC, UL, CE, RoHS).

 Timeline of major milestones